For incoming music students in 2022-23

 Ensemble Grants ($1000) are available pending audition and ensemble need for:

 - Incoming students who are ready to commit to continuous ensemble membership for their Goshen College tenure but are not planning to major or minor in music.
+The application and audition procedures for Ensemble Grants are the same as for music scholarships.

 Procedure for Applying